alexnimo/Nimo-Awesome_repo/README.md

 <li>dnsprobe - a tool built on top of retryabledns that allows you to perform multiple dns queries of your choice with a list of user supplied resolvers: https://github.com/projectdiscovery/dnsprobe</li>
 <li><a target="_blank" rel="no-image" href="https://github.com/loadimpact/k6"><img border="0" src="https://bit.ly/3704xuo" width="80" height="50" style="vertical-align:middle"></a><center>k6 - a modern load testing tool, building on Load Impact's years of experience in the load and performance testing industry: https://github.com/loadimpact/k6</center></li>
 <li><a target="_blank" rel="no-image" href="https://github.com/microsoft/playwright"><g-emoji class="g-emoji" alias="performing_arts" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f3ad.png">🎭</g-emoji></a><center>Playwright - a Node library to automate Chromium, Firefox and WebKit with a single API.
 Playwright is built to enable cross-browser web automation that is ever-green, capable, reliable and fast: https://github.com/microsoft/playwright</center></li>
+<li>httpie a user-friendly command-line HTTP client for the API era: https://httpie.org/</li>